The voluntary youth work sector in Wales

 CWVYS’s work programme was then undertaken by the WYA through a service level agreement.
 In 2001, after devolution, CWVYS embarked on a review of its strategic plans for the future, in response to the changing policy environment in Wales.

-After negotiations with the then Youth Policy Team of the Welsh Assembly Government (WAG), it was decided to core fund CWVYS to employ a Chief Executive making it more independent, whilst still relying on the WYA for office space and administration.
+After negotiations with the then Youth Policy Team of the Welsh Assembly Government (WAG), it was decided to core fund CWVYS to make it more independent, whilst still relying on the WYA for office space and administration.
 With the closure of the WYA at the end of 2005, CWVYS is now totally independent once more with its own office and administration staff in Cardiff Bay

 Structure and Governance

-The Council for Wales of Voluntary Youth Services is composed of two representatives of each member organisation and an honorary chairman.
+The Council for Wales of Voluntary Youth Services is comprises up to two representatives of each member organisation and an honorary chairman.
 Ten representatives of national organisations and ten local voluntary organisations plus honorary officers, elected annually, make up the Executive Committee, the governing body of CWVYS

 Claire Cunliffe (Chair)